Key Takeaways

 1. Pre-production Inspection (Material Inspection)

-Pre-production inspection is an initial production inspection done before manufacturing starts.
+Pre-production inspection is an initial quality control check conducted before manufacturing begins.
 It involves testing the raw materials and components, both in terms of quality and quantity.
 Hence, it is also known as material inspection.

 During a pre-production inspection, an inspector checks the expiry dates of the raw materials, performs strength tests for a sample set, and ensures that materials are free from contaminants that may damage the equipment.